Marcao8/RaspCT/README.md

 # RaspCT basic interaction scripts
+Ever wanted to build your own low cost xray imaging detector?
+Well this project is just for you.

+:warning: **X-RAYS are ionizing radiation**: Use appropriate shielding and protective equipment!

 This repository includes necessary files for creation and processing of projections, aquiered by the RaspCT scanner.
 This project is based on a student project of mine for medical systems engineering.
 The goal is to create a low cost, portable prototype CT imaging system for student experiments.